Best foldable phones 2024: amazing folding phones and flip phones

 🔎 The Samsung Galaxy Z Flip 5 is the best all-round flip phone thanks to a great build, larger cover display than its predecessor, great software, and a battery life that lasts surprisingly well considering the size.
 It's pricier than its Z Flip 3 & 4 predecessors, but that new cover display makes it worth it. ★★★★

-The Samsung Galaxy Z Flip 5 certainly has plenty of competition from the Motorola Razr 40 Ultra and Oppo Find N2 Flip elsewhere in this guide, but both of those are slightly different propositions.
+The Samsung Galaxy Z Flip 5 certainly has plenty of competition from the Motorola Razr 40 Ultra elsewhere in this guide, but that's a slightly different proposition.

-Where the Z Flip 5 earns its stripes is in the overall build quality, which is better than those two main competitors, plus Samsung has significantly upped the cover display size (from 1.9in to 3.4in) compared to its Z Flip 4 predecessor.
+Where the Z Flip 5 earns its stripes is in the overall build quality, which is better than that main competitor, plus Samsung has significantly upped the cover display size (from 1.9in to 3.4in) compared to its Z Flip 4 predecessor.

 Design: As noted in our review (full link below) there's a much better feel to the Z Flip 5's hinge mechanism than any other flip phone.
 That might sound minor, but in a device you'll be flipping open and closed dozens of times a day (and it's kinda satisfying) it's a major part of this design.
 Add lots of somber yet attractive colour options and this Samsung looks the part too.